-- Work-Study student’s hourly pay rates should be comparable to those of non-student employees who hold entry level positions and do similar work within the organization.
+- Work-Study student’s hourly pay rates should be comparable to those of non-student employees who hold entry-level positions and do similar work within the organization.
 Pay rates must meet or exceed minimum wage.
-Notify students of any pay-rate change.
+Notify students of any pay-rate changes.

 - Pay students at least once a month.
 They may be paid by check or direct deposit.

 - Pay students their hourly rate for all hours worked.
 Employers must not accept voluntary service from State Work-Study Program participants.